Observational Probes of the Neutron Star Equation of State with Hyperons, Bosonic Dark Matter, and Quark Matter: Introduction

+Moreover, the detection of GW signals arising from binary NS mergers, along with the subsequent determination of the tidal deformability parameter, have opened a new window for investigating the exotic internal structures of NSs \citep{LIGOScientific:2017vwq, LIGOScientific:2020aai}.
+Therefore, the tidal deformability constraint from the GW170817 event \citep{LIGOScientific:2018cki}, $\Lambda_{1.4}=190^{+390}_{-120}$, is also considered to obtain the allowed parameter space of the S bosonic DM model.

-The concept of a deeply bound Sexaquark (S), an alternative term for the hexaquark family of hypothetical particles, was first introduced as a bosonic candidate for DM in references \cite{Farrar:2022mih, Doser:2023gls, Farrar:2002ic}.
-The quark composition of S is identical to that of the H-dibaryon \cite{Jaffe:1976yi}, with both consisting of uuddss quarks.
+The concept of a deeply bound S, an alternative term for the hexaquark family of hypothetical particles, was first introduced as a bosonic candidate for DM in references \citet{Farrar:2002ic, Farrar:2018hac, Farrar:2022mih, Doser:2023gls}.
+The quark composition of S is identical to that of the H-dibaryon \citep{Jaffe:1976yi}, with both consisting of uuddss quarks.
 However, S exhibits significantly stronger binding compared to the H-dibaryon.
-If S represents a molecular state like $\Lambda\Lambda$, it is important to note that $\Lambda$ is characterized as a color-neutral particle.
-In this context, the binding of two $\Lambda$ particles can exclusively occur through the exchange of color-neutral entities, such as mesons.
-When S comprises a complex system consisting of three colored diquarks, it becomes essential to acknowledge that these entities engage in interactions primarily governed by the color force.
-This force is notably more potent than the meson exchange force, particularly when considering short-range distances.
+If S represents a molecular state such as $\Lambda\Lambda$, the binding of two $\Lambda$ particles can exclusively occur through the exchange of color-neutral entities, such as mesons.
+However, when S comprises a complex system consisting of three colored diquarks, these entities engage in interactions primarily governed by the color force.
+This force is notably stronger than the meson exchange force, particularly when considering short-range distances.